Jumpscale/g8cockpit/docs/usage/Howto/Get_JWT/Get_JWT.md

 Once you've got the OAuth access token, the JWT is requested as follows.

-- If on behalf of a user:
+- On behalf of a user:

   ```
   curl -H "Authorization: token OAUTH-TOKEN" /
        https://itsyou.online/v1/oauth/jwt?scope=user:memberof:org1
   ```

-- Or, if on behalf of the organization for which the Cockpit was set-up:
+- Or, on behalf of the organization for which the Cockpit was setup:

   ```
   curl -H "Authorization: token OAUTH-TOKEN" /